ForgottenSunnah/website/docs/truefajr.md

 What’s the impact?
 Your Fajr salah will be invalid because you will be praying 20-40 minutes before the actual Fajr time.

 Prominent Muslim scholars and astronomers spoke about this issue in the 1980s and 1990s.
-We are providing you with their statements along with reference:
+We are providing you with their statements along with reference.
+(Please do note that these scholars are from countries which are closer to the equator, while Australia is closer to the South Pole and because of that in some seasons we might have to wait longer for the True Fajr time):

 ## Taqiyy ad-Din al-Hilali (he translated Sahih Bukhari and the Quran to english)